 These can be removed and replaced with cartridges available from most manufacturers of ceramic valves.

-The valve cartridges in single-handle, side-mounted kitchen faucets however, are a patented proprietary design, one of the 26 patents on inventions by Chunhe Qiu and Qingkui An owned by the company.
-Furuisi calls this valve its F-valve.
+The valve cartridges in single-handle, side-mounted kitchen faucets, however, are a patented, proprietary design, one of the 26 patents on inventions by Chunhe Qiu and Qingkui An owned by the company.
+Furuissi calls this valve its F-valve.
 According to the company, the ceramic discs in the valve are infused with diamond dust and

-"will last up to 5 million uses, far exceeding the industry standard … designed and patented by Forious engineers."
+"will last up to 5 million uses, far exceeding the industry standard … designed and patented by Forius engineers."

 We found several U. S. patents assigned to Furuisi for valve core assemblies.
 However, the patent applications do not mention diamond dust infusion.